Gorenstein cohomological dimension and stable categories for groups: Model structure and Stable categories over group rings

 10pt

-{\bf Acknowledgements.}\quad The author is grateful to Professors X.-W. Chen, I. Emmanouil, D.-S. Li, W.-H. Qian and an anonymous reviewer for their helpful suggestions.
-This work is supported by the National Natural Science Foundation of China (No. 11871125), and Natural Science Foundation of Chongqing, China (No. cstc2018jcyjAX0541).
+{\bf Acknowledgements.}\quad The author is grateful to Professor I. Emmanouil for sharing the preprint \cite{ET} and for helpful comments and suggestions for an early version of the manuscript, and to Professors X.-W. Chen, D.-S. Li and W.-H. Qian for their helpful suggestions.
+The author is also grateful to the referee for helpful suggestions which result in a significant improvement of the paper.
+This work was supported by the National Natural Science Foundation of China (No. 11871125).

 10pt

 { Wei Ren\\ School of Mathematical Sciences, Chongqing Normal University, Chongqing 401331, PR China\\ }